ankitects/anki-manual/src/deck-options.md

 want to move a particular deck to the top or to the buttom of the screen, you just need to change it's name.
-- Position (lowest first): gather cards from all decks before they are
+- Position (lowest first): gather cards from all decks before they are sorted.
-- sorted.
 This ensures cards appear in stric position order (#1, #2, ...)
-- , even if the parent limit is not high enough to see cards from all decks.
+, even if the parent limit is not high enough to see cards from all decks.
 - Position (highest first): gather cards from all decks before they are sorted.
--  This ensures cards appear in stric position order (#n, #n-1, …), even
--  if the parent limit is not high enough to see cards from all decks.
+This ensures cards appear in stric position order (#n, #n-1, …), even if the parent limit is not high enough to see cards from all decks.

-Please, read more about how position works [here](https://docs.ankiweb.net/browsing.html#cards)
+Please, read more about how position works [here](https://docs.ankiweb.net/browsing.html#cards) and on the 'Insertion Order' section above.

 ### New card sort order
+Controls how cards are sorted **after they have been gathered**.
+By default, Anki sorts by template first, to avoid multiple cards of the same note from being shown in sucession.
+The availiable options are:
+- Card template, then lowest position.
+- Card template, then highest position.
+- Card template, then random.
+- Lowest position
+- Highest position
+- Random

 ### New/review priority
+Controls when Anki will show new cards in relation with review cards.
+- Mix new and review cards
+- Show new cards after reviews
+- Show new cards before reviews

 ### Interday learning/review priority
+When to show (re)learning cards that cross a day boundary.
+- Mix with reviews
+- Show after reviews
+- Show before reviews

 ### Review sort order

-Turning off **bury related…​** will prevent Anki from [burying siblings](studying.md#siblings-and-burying), and instead Anki will just try to avoid showing siblings directly after one another in the same session.
+The default order prioritizes cards that have been waiting longest, so that if you have a backlog of reviews, the longest waiting ones will appear first.
+If you have a large backlog that will take more than a few days to clear, or wish to see cards in subdeck order, you may find the alternate sort orders preferable.
+Options are:
+- Due date, then random
+- Due date, then deck
+- Deck, then due date
+- Ascending intervals
+- Descending intervals

+## Timer
+### Maximum answer seconds
+The maximum number of seconds to record for a single review.
+If an answer exceeds this time (because you stepped away from the screen for example), the time taken will be recorded as the limit you have set.

+### Show answer timer
+In the review screen, show a timer that counts the number of seconds you're taking to review each card.
 _____